ecolijah/endless-media/README.md

 * same thing except takes a txt file with youtube urls as input.

+### url_text_file_generator.py

+* easily creates a text file with the correct urls for all video in a playlist.
+* web scraping youtube wasnt possible because they use js torender everything to the DOM.
+* found this nifty workaround by noticing the urls were all the same except the index on the end. voila.

 ### use:

 * simply have python installed on your machine.